SpunBlue/FNF-Blueberry-Engine/wiki/Modding Docs/doc.md

 - `Conductor`
 - `Section`
 - `Note`
+- `ModLib`: The modding class.
+- `ModAssets`: The modding assets class.

 Functions:
 - `getModID()`: Returns the current Mod ID.
 - `trace(value:Dynamic)`: Logs anything to the console.
 - `createThread(func:Void -> Void)`: Creates a thread and runs the given function, if threads are not supported it will run anyways.
+- `cacheGraphic(path:String, modID:String)`: Cache a Graphic, if used, it will cause less lag when loading a Graphic.

 ### Accesssing PlayState Game Objects.
 The engine provides access to various objects, classes, and functions, through global variables.
 Modders can use these variables to modify the PlayState or get information.
 Here is a list of available global variables:

 Classes:
-- `ModAssets`: The modding assets class.
-- `ModLib`: The modding class.
 - `StrumNotes`: StrumNotes class.
 - `BackgroundDancer`: Background dancer class.
 - `BackgroundGirls`: Background girls class.